GOP stands by Trump, gingerly, after diplomat's testimony

 Asked if Taylor's testimony was a rough day for the White House and Republicans, No. 2 Senate GOP leader John Thune of South Dakota said, "Probably one of many."

-"Obviously, we have a lot of incoming right now," he said.
+"Obviously, we have a lot of incoming right now," Thune said.
 "That's the nature of the beast."

+On Thursday, Sen. Lindsey Graham of South Carolina, one of Trump's chief GOP allies, said he would introduce a resolution condemning the Democratic-controlled House for pursuing a "closed door, illegitimate impeachment inquiry."

+The nonbinding resolution gives Senate Republicans a chance to show support for Trump at a moment when Trump is urging his Republican allies to get tougher and fight harder for him.

 White House officials, who have been treating unified Republican support for Trump as a given, have grown increasingly fearful of defections in a potential impeachment vote by the Democratic House and even in an eventual trial in the Republican Senate.